mdriscollic/docs/content/en/docs/Bulk Edit/_index.md

 2. In the **Show columns** section of the Actions menu, check the box next to the name of the **Field** to include as a column heading in the preview.
 The **Fields** available for display as column headings are based on the selected **Record type**.
 See [Supported fields by record type](#supported-fields-by-record-type) for more information about available column headings.
 3. Uncheck the box next to the name of the **Field** to remove the column from the preview.

-### Download matched records
+### Download matching records

-If desired, download the matched records as a .csv file:
+If desired, download the matching records as a .csv file:

-1. In the **Preview** pane, click **Actions** and select **Download matched records (CSV)**.
+1. In the **Preview** pane, click **Actions** and select **Download matching records (CSV)**.
 2. Depending on the web browser settings, the .csv file may be opened and/or saved.

 ### Download errors

-If there are errors in the matched records, a message indicating the filename, number of entries, number of records matched, and number of errors displays in a two-column table in the **Errors** section.
+If there are errors in the matching records, a message indicating the filename, number of entries, number of records matching, and number of errors displays in a two-column table in the **Errors** section.
 An **error** indicates that the bulk edit record update was prevented.
 See [Bulk Edit Errors and Warnings](https://folio-org.atlassian.net/wiki/x/soep) for more information.

 - **Record identifier.** The record identifier for the records that produced the error.
 - **Reason for error.** The reason why the error was produced.